CyrusOfEden/llegos/README.md

 ### Networks

-- **Contextual Containers:** Networks act as containers or contexts in which actors operate and interact.
-They define the boundaries and properties of the environment that the agents are situated in.
+- **Dynamic Actor Graphs:** Within networks, you can dynamically manage the actors' relationships.
+Actors operating within the context of the network can access the network directory and discover other actors that can receive particular message types.
-- **Hierarchical Structure:** Networks are Actors, allowing for the creation of complex, multi-layered environments where different groups of actors can interact within their sub-contexts.
+- **Infinitely Nestable:** Networks are themselves Actors, allowing for the creation of complex, multi-layered environments where different groups of actors can interact within their sub-contexts.

 ## FAQ